LtSalt/odin-landing-page/README.md

 # odin-landing-page
-A first attempt at a landing page (odin foundations).
+A first attempt at creating a landing page (odin foundations).